 MBA students complete the ten courses in the core and five courses for a research or concentration track, for a total of 45 US / 90 ECTS.
 Each track consists of 5 courses equaling 15 US / 30 ECTS credits.
-Select either the research track or one of the eight course concentrations.
+Select from one of the eight concentrations.
 All courses are worth 3 US / 6 ECTS credits.